lsst-sitcom/sitcomtn-123/index.rst

 We have investigated the relationship between the minimum power supply voltage and the distance of slew.

 Initially, we attempted to calculate the slew distance using the formula for *angular distance*.
-In this analysis, we included an explanation of the formula and the function :numref:`calculate_angular_distance`, although ultimately, it was not used due to errors it generated.
+In this analysis, we included an explanation of the formula and the function *calculate_angular_distance*, although ultimately, it was not used due to errors it generated.

 Therefore, to analyze the slew distance, we calculated the azimuth and elevation distances.
 For each observation day, we examined the scatter of the differences in azimuth and elevation at the start and end of the slew with their respective minimum supply power voltage.
 Additionally, we created histograms of these differences in the slew and of the minimum supply power voltage used.